-I've been a professional musician since I was 14: whether it was rock, jazz, R&B, latin, reggae, hip hop, country, gospel, or even showtunes, the answer was always "yes!"
+I've been a professional musician since I was 14: whether it was rock, jazz, R&B, latin, reggae, hip hop, country, gospel, or even showtunes, my answer was always "yes!"
 This versatility has helped me develop a holistic approach to music, which allows me to go into any musical situation with confidence and poise- and I can share that with students.

 He is great.
 My granddaughter loves going